openedx/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 Add a Google Drive File to Your Course
 ========================================

-To add a Google Drive file in the courseware, you create an advanced component in Studio or create a Google Document XBlock in OLX.
+To add a Google Drive file in the course body, you create an advanced component in Studio or create a Google Document XBlock in OLX.

 .. _Add a Google Drive File Component in edX Studio: